Reviews You Can Rely On

 How to Pick the Best Fleece Jacket for You

 A fleece jacket is a staple of a great layering system, but how do you know which one to grab?
 There are several things to keep in mind — what kind of temps you'll encounter, how likely you are to work up a sweat, and whether you need your jacket to protect you from wind or rain.
 You'll also want to consider materials and durability.
 Additional features like hoods, pockets, and thumb loops are not essential, but they can drastically increase the functionality of a piece.
 Lastly, fit is one of the most important considerations, and the most individual.
-In this case, I'd advise you to “try before you buy” to make sure you're getting a jacket that works for your body.
+We advise you to “try before you buy” to make sure you're getting a jacket that works for your body.

 Men's Fleece Jackets